MaxEmelyanovich/lab3-task1-gr13-yemelyanovich/README.md

 # Overview

-It is public template of assignment `"labrabota 3"` for FPMI students
+It is public template of assignment `"labrabota 3"` for FPMI students TEXT

 # Usage

-Please, edit README and add some details, as instance **{add your last name, first name and group number}**.
+Please, edit README and add some details, as instance **Maksim Yemelyanovich 13**.

 # Building